expectocode/captivox/README.md

 I want to try!
 -----
-Just run `pip install -r requirements.txt` and then `python3 captivox.py`.
+Just run `pip install --user PyQt5` and then `python3 captivox.py`.

-Optionally, run `pip install imageio` if you want to export videos.
+Optionally, run `pip install --user imageio` if you want to export videos.
+To install both in one command, use `pip install --user -r requirements.txt`.

 Oh, and be sure to use pip for python3, not python2.
 This project is python3 only.
+This might mean using `pip3` instead of `pip`.

 What does it look like?
 -----